Skip to content

 How long does it take to climb Croagh Patrick?

-It roughly takes three hours and 30 minutes to complete an up and down climb of Croagh Patrick.
+It roughly takes three hours and 30 minutes to complete an up-and-down climb of Croagh Patrick.

-What should I wear climbing Croagh Patrick?
+What should I wear to climb Croagh Patrick?

 You should wear: